Cajac/picoCTF-Writeups/picoCTF_2023/Cryptography/ReadMyCert.md

 -----END CERTIFICATE REQUEST-----
 ```

-As hinted by the '=' and the end of the long and cryptic string this is base64 encoded data.
+As hinted by the '=' at the end of the long and cryptic string this is base64 encoded data.

 ## CyberChef solution